celiclazar/data-import-portal/README.md

 ## Test Users
 Two test users are created during the seeding process.
 Their credentials can be found in the UsersSeeder class.

+## Test Files
+Sample CSV and XLSX files for testing the import functionality are provided in the test_files directory.

 ## Screenshots
 ![img_4.png](img_4.png)
 ![img.png](img.png)